omurilo/omurilo/README.md

-### Hi there 👋, I'm Murilo, Frontend Developer at work and Fullstack Developer in his spare time.
+### Hi there 👋, I'm Murilo, Fullstack Developer with Javascript in work and student about any code language and patterns.

 #### You can find me on:
 [![Twitter URL][twitter-icon]][twitter-link]<br>